Beastwick18/nyaa/README.md

 `date_format` refers to the formatting of the dates in the Date column of the results table.
 Refer to [chrono's documentation](https://docs.rs/chrono/latest/chrono/format/strftime/index.html) for information on how to format the date.

 `base_url` refers to the url used to make requests.
 Change this to any nyaa mirror url in the format: `http(s)://nyaa.si` or `nyaa.si`

+`request_proxy` refers to the url to proxy request through.
+This is not to be confused with *nyaa* proxies, which are defined with `base_url`.

 `timeout` refers to how long the program will wait for a search request before it times out.
 This value is measured in seconds.
 You may want to increase this if your request times are usually long.